-Developing a Master

-Production Schedule (MPS) Master Schedule - what you
+Developing a Master Production Schedule (MPS)

-Bills of Material - what you

-Routings - how you will do it.

-Inventory Status - what you

-E. Open Purchase Orders - what
+- A. Master Schedule what you plan to do. - B. Bills of Material what you need to do it. - C. Routings how you will do it. - D. Inventory Status what you have in stock. - E. Open Purchase Orders what you have on order.